- There are no more items in your cart

 A Paint Remover is a powerful and effective product used to remove acrylic, enamel, and lacquer-based paints from a variety of surfaces, and also from, more specifically, the already painted figures or miniatures made of plastic, resin, or metal.
 If it is used correctly, this paint stripper will not damage or weaken miniatures, so it is safe to use on them.

-The best Paint Remover
+The best Paint Stripper

 Green Stuff World Paint Stripper is the result of 2 years of research and testing.
 It is currently considered the best paint killer on the market because of the following features: it is a semi-acrylic mix with low evaporation, low odor, reduced price, completely reusable, and highly effective.